Hmeon/Project-Gomoku/PROJECT_REPORT.md

 ### 4.1 Candidate Generation

 Instead of expanding all empty cells, the AI ranks candidate moves near existing stones:
+- Neighborhood is a Manhattan/Euclidean radius (default radius=2), which reduces branching.
+- Scores combine proximity, run-endpoint boosts, adjacency counts, and optional pattern delta (local heuristic).
+- When PV priors are available at the root, they can be blended into candidate scores for ordering.
-- Speeds up search significantly on midgame positions.
+- Speeds up search significantly on midgame positions while keeping tactical endpoints.
 - Has a full-scan fallback when all local candidates are forbidden for Black.

 Implementation reference: `Battle_Omok_AI/ai/move_selector.py`